ITensor/website/docs/cppv3/book/index.md

 ITensors are "intelligent tensors" because they "know" what indices they have.
 This is possible since an Index carries extra information beyond its size.

-The simplest way to construct an Index is to give its name and size:
+The simplest way to construct an Index is to give its size:

-    auto i = Index("index i",3);
+    auto i = Index(3);

 Upon creation, an Index gets "stamped" with a permanent, hidden id number that allows copies of the Index to recognize each other.
 Typically you do not need to look at these